Ahte2002/Dynamic-chat-app/README.md

-Writing a comprehensive README is crucial for helping others understand your project and potentially contributing to it.
-Here's a template you could follow:

 Multi Dynamic Chat App
 This is a multi dynamic chat application built using Node.js, MongoDB, and Socket.io.
 It provides various features such as real-time messaging, user status tracking (online/offline), user dashboard, group creation, adding/deleting group members, updating and deleting user chats, etc.